DCFSA vs Child and Dependent Care Tax Credit

 How the Child and Dependent Care Tax Credit Works

 The tax credit reduces your actual tax bill based on a percentage of your childcare expenses.
 You can claim up to $3,000 in expenses for one child or $6,000 for two or more children.
-The credit percentage ranges from 20% to 35% depending on your adjusted gross income (AGI).
+For 2026, the One Big Beautiful Bill Act raised the credit to as much as 50% of those expenses at the lowest incomes, stepping down as income rises to a floor of 20% (up from the old 20-35% range).

 The credit is non-refundable, meaning it can reduce your tax bill to zero but won’t generate a refund beyond what you’ve already paid in taxes.